-With the advent of silicone springform pans, selecting a springform pan that is right for you became more complex.
-Your choice depends not just on your preferences but what you bake.
+Choosing the right springform pan is all about what you bake and how you plan to bake it.
 In this article, we’ll outline out the advantages and disadvantages of different types and explain how what you bake affects the right choice for you.

 The advantage of springform pans is the removable ring.
-Instead of digging a slice of dessert from a pan, marring the pan and crumbling the cake, you simply pop the ring off.
+Instead of digging a slice of dessert from a pan, marring the pan, and crumbling the cake; you simply pop the ring off.
 You can then cut and serve your dessert right from the base.
-This is especially significant with cheesecakes, refrigerator, and other fragile desserts or with cakes that stick to the pan.
+This is especially significant with cheesecakes and other fragile desserts or cakes that stick to the pan.

 Types of Springform Pans

-Dark versus light.
-Dark pans absorb heat while light pans reflect heat and take longer to bake.
+Dark springform pans absorb heat while light pans reflect heat and take longer to bake.
 Since cheesecakes are slow bakers, adding another five minutes for a light, silvery pan might not make a difference.
 The two different pans will require different baking times.

-Nonstick pans.
-We recommend nonstick pans.
+We recommend nonstick springform pans.
 Cheesecakes are fragile.
 You want to remove the outer ring with as little fuss as possible.
 That is especially important in those cases when the filling, which tends to cling to surfaces, reaches the ring.
 Either a coated nonstick surface or silicone will do.

-Metal versus glass-based pans.
-We recommend glass based pans.
+We recommend glass-based spirngform pans.
 Metal pans can tarnish and they can impart a metallic taste to a cheesecake stored on the base.
 When you slice your cheesecake on a metal base, you will mar it.
 You can purchase both metal and silicone pans with glass bases.